Local Dimension is Unbounded for Planar Posets: Notation, Terminology and Background Discussion

 \subsection{Planar Posets}

+For two elements $x,y$ of a poset $P$ we say that $y$ \emph{covers} $x$ if $x<y$ and there is no element $z$ with $x<z<y$.
+The \emph{cover graph} of~$P$ is the undirected graph $G(P)$ whose set of vertices is the same as the set of elements of~$P$, in which $x$ is adjacent to $y$ if and only if $x$ covers $y$ or $y$ covers $x$ in~$P$.
+A drawing on the plane of the cover graph of a poset $P$ is called an \emph{order diagram} if for any two comparable elements $x < y$ in $P$, the point in the plane corresponding to the element $y$ is higher than the point corresponding to the element $x$.
 A poset $P$ is \textit{planar} if its order diagram can be drawn in the plane without edge crossings.
 If a poset is planar, then its cover graph is planar, although the converse does not hold in general.

 For an integer $n\ge2$, the \textit{standard example} $S_n$ is a height~$2$ poset with minimal elements $A=\{a_1,a_2,\dots,a_n\}$ and maximal elements $B=\{b_1,b_2,\dots,b_n\}$.
 Furthermore, $a_i<b_j$ in $S_n$ if and only if $i\neq j$ (see Figure \ref{fig:StandardExample}).